-It’s almost pitch black as we drive north along Highway 191.
+It’s almost pitch black as we drive north along Highway 191 to Dead Horse State Park.
 We make one wrong turn looking for Highway 313 but in no time we’re back on track.
-By 6:30 there’s a little light in the sky, enough that we can pick out the shape of a deer.
+By 6:30 AM there’s a little light in the sky, enough that we can pick out the shape of a deer.
 We’re both on high alert in case one bolts at the side of the road.

 We’re certainly not alone when we pull up in the parking lot at Dead Horse Point.
 About a dozen photographers have claimed spots along the edge of the canyon – not that there isn’t plenty of room for us.

 Before the sun comes up, it’s chilly so we wander back and forth along the edge trying to stay warm.
 But with the first touch of the sun ray’s, we’re peeling off jackets and staring in wonder as the scene along a gooseneck in the Colorado River unfolds.